 OHI is a visible injury where damage to the head and brain is much more evident.
 Regardless of the type of injury suffered, TBI is often a very serious condition that can have devastating effects for those who suffer the injury and their loved ones.
 In fact, brain injury is the leading cause of death and disability among children and young adults.

 When the brain is damaged at the point of impact, it is referred to as a coup injury.
-A contracoup injury refers to damage opposite the point of impact.
-The individual brain fibers are damaged when the brain moves inside the skull (known as shearing) and causes the fibers to stretch and tear.
-The fibers can also be damaged as a result of pressure changes caused by the movement of the brain in the closed skull cavity (referred to as cavitation).
+A contra coup injury refers to damage opposite the point of impact.
+The individual brain fibres are damaged when the brain moves inside the skull (known as shearing) and causes the fibres to stretch and tear.
+The fibres can also be damaged as a result of pressure changes caused by the movement of the brain in the closed skull cavity (referred to as cavitation).

 What are the causes ofTraumatic Brain Injury,TBI?